-Advanced imaging is considered medically necessary in EITHER of the following scenarios:
+Advanced imaging is considered medically necessary in ANY of the following scenarios:

-- For perioperative evaluation related to placement of a deep brain stimulator

-- For initial evaluation of the following movement disorders, to exclude an underlying structural lesion:

-- Hemifacial spasm

-- Huntington's disease
+- For pre-procedural evaluation of MR-quided focused ultrasound (MRqFUS) planned for essential tremor - For perioperative evaluation related to placement of a deep brain stimulator - For initial evaluation of the following movement disorders, to exclude an underlying structural lesion: - Hemifacial spasm - Huntington's disease

 - Multiple system atrophy

-- o Parkinson's disease with atypical features
+- Parkinson's disease with atypical features

 - Progressive supranuclear palsy

 - Secondary dystonia

 - Other focal or lateralizing movement disorder, such as hemiballismus, athetosis, or chorea

-Note: Imaging is generally not indicated for evaluation of typical Parkinson's disease, essential tremor, or primary dystonia.
+Note: Imaging is generally not indicated for evaluation of typical Parkinson's disease or primary dystonia.
+Other than pre-procedural imaging for MRgFUS, imaging is generally not indicated for essential tremor.